-Line 11 through Line 19a and Line 20 through Line 23 and line 25 - California law is the same as federal law with the exception of the following:
+Line 11 through Line 19a and Line 20 through Line 23 and Line 25 -California law is the same as federal law with the exception of the following:

-- Line 11 Educator Expenses - California does not conform to federal law regarding educator expenses.
-Enter the amount from column A, line 11 in column B. line 11. - Line 12 Certain Business Expenses of Reservists, Performing Artists. and Fee-Basis Government Officials - If claiming a depreciation deduction as an unreimbursed employee business expense on federal Form 2106, Employee Business Expenses, you may have an adjustment in column B or column C. For more information, get FTB Pub.
+- Line 11 Educator Expenses California does not conform to federal law regarding educator expenses.
+Enter the amount from line 11, column A on line 11, column B. - Line 12 Certain Business Expenses of Reservists, Performing Artists, and Fee-Basis Government Officials - If claiming a depreciation deduction as an unreimbursed employee business expense on federal Form 2106, Employee Business Expenses, you may have an adjustment in column B or column C. For more information, get FTB Pub.
 1001.

-Federal law eliminated the \$3,000 deduction for living expenses for members of Congress while away from home.
+- Federal law eliminated the \$3,000 deduction for living expenses for members of Congress while away from home.
 California does not conform.
 Enter the amount of living expenses on line 12, column C. - Line 13 Health Savings Account (HSA) Deduction Federal law allows a deduction for contributions to an HSA account.
 California does not conform.
-Transfer the amount from column A, line 13, to column B, line 13. - Line 14 Moving Expenses - California does not conform to federal law regarding the suspension of the deduction for moving expenses, except for members of the Armed Forces on active duty.
-Non-military and military taxpayers prepare form FTB 3913.
-After completing form FTB 3913, if you are a non-military taxpayer and checked the No box on line 5 of form FTB 3913, enter the amount from line 5 of form FTB 3913 on Schedule CA (540), Part I, Section A, line 1, column C. If you are a non-military taxpayer and checked the Yes box on line 5 of form FTB 3913, enter the amount from line 5 of form FTB 3913 on Schedule CA (540), Part I, line 14, column C. - Line 15 Deductible Part of Self-employment Tax - A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
+Enter the amount from line 13, column A, on line 13, column B. - Line 14 Moving Expenses California does not conform to federal law regarding the suspension of the deduction for moving expenses, except for members of the Armed Forces on active duty.

+Non-military and military taxpayers, prepare form FTB 3913.
+After completing form FTB 3913, if you are a non-military taxpayer and checked the No box on line 5 of form FTB 3913, enter the amount from form FTB 3913, line 5 on Schedule CA (540), Part I, Section A, line 1h, column C.

+If you are a non-military taxpayer and checked the Yes box on line 5 of form FTB 3913, enter the amount from form FTB 3913, line 5 on Schedule CA (540), Part I, line 14, column C.

+- Line 15 Deductible Part of Self-employment Tax A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
 This deduction is not allowed to an employee.
-If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from column A, line 15, in column B, line 15. - Line 17 Self-employed Health Insurance Deduction - A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
+If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from line 15, column A, on line 15, column B. - Line 17 Self-employed Health Insurance Deduction A taxpayer may be classified as an independent contractor for federal purposes and as an employee for California purposes.
 This deduction is not allowed to an employee.
-If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from column A, line 17, in column B, line 17. - Note: A taxpayer classified as an employee for California purposes who makes an adjustment on this line may be able to claim this amount as a deduction for medical and dental expenses.
-For more information, see instructions for Part II, line 4. - Line 19a Alimony Paid Under federal law (TCJA), alimony and separate maintenance payments are not deductible by the payor spouse, if made under any divorce or separation agreement executed after December 31, 2018, or executed on or before December 31, 2018, and modified after that date (if the modification expressly provides that the amendments apply).
+If for California purposes, the taxpayer is classified as an employee, an adjustment is needed in column B. Enter the amount from line 17, column A, on line 17, column B.

+Note: A taxpayer classified as an employee for California purposes who makes an adjustment on this line may be able to claim this amount as a deduction for medical and dental expenses.
+For more information, see instructions for Part II, line 4.

+Line 19a Alimony Paid - Under federal law, the TCJA, alimony and separate maintenance payments are not deductible by the payor spouse, if made under any divorce or separation agreement executed after December 31, 2018, or executed on or before December 31, 2018, and modified after that date (if the modification expressly provides that the amendments apply).
 California does not conform.
 If you paid alimony and did not deduct it on your federal tax return, enter the alimony paid in column C.